-A: Due to the ongoing social distancing rules imposed by state and federal governments in response to COVID-19, we will continue to deliver a mix of on-campus and online classes in Trimester 3.
-Trimester 3 starts on Monday 16 November and re-enrolments for current students open on Monday 5 October.
+A: Due to the ongoing social distancing rules imposed by state and federal governments in response to COVID-19, we will continue to deliver a mix of on-campus and online classes in Trimester 1.
+Trimester 1 will start on Monday 21 March.

 A: Currently the state and federal governments are recommending clear social distancing guidelines for indoor spaces.
 These guidelines limit the number of classes we can deliver on campus, as well as the number of students in each room to ensure our safety and wellbeing.
 This has resulted in a limited number of on-campus classes being available since we are legally restricted not only by the number of students we’re permitted to have in each classroom but also the maximum number we can have on the entire floor at any one time.
 It is vital that we follow all the precautions we’ve put in place on campus to ensure we keep the KBS community safe.

 Q: Doesn’t my student visa restrict me from enrolling in too many online subjects?

 A: Ordinarily yes.
 The federal government, however, and the higher education regulator, have made an exception in recognition of the once-in-a-generation changes that COVID-19 has imposed on countries all around the world, including Australia.
 This means if all your subjects this trimester are completed online, or if you exceed the one-third overall limit permissible for your course, you will no longer be in breach of your visa conditions.

 Q: How will I know which classes are on campus and which are online?